Introduction to Market Sentiment

 However, it should be remembered that it is impossible to foresee everything in this method.
 A trader can expect a 10-15% increase in the stock, but it will only grow by 2%.
 This is still a profitable transaction, but with a bad risk/return ratio: it would be easier to achieve the same outcome by simply buying bonds.
 For these reasons, loans should be used very carefully.

-Try to realize these strategies using the broad functionality of the WunderTrading platform.
+Try to realize these strategies using the broad functionality of the automated crypto trading platform - WunderTrading.

 How to Make Money in a Bear Market?

 If you remember the bear markets definition, it is easy to see that a bear market is the opposite of a bull market.
+The average cumulative loss experienced during bear markets is significant, often leading to substantial financial setbacks for investors.
 So this is the case when the goal of not losing money is in the foreground.
 All sorts of assets can collapse - from stocks and bonds to real estate and heavy industry.

 Diversification